Can anyone think small timer for their electric things?

 Connect the Device:

-- Device will turn ON only after the delay time, this help protect from power spike and strong inrush current.
+- Now connect the device to relays NO contact pin and this device will turn ON only after the delay time, this help protect from power spike and strong inrush current.

 Be Safe:

-- If not sure ask help from someone who knows electronics.
+- Always be careful when working with electric circuits and if not sure ask help from someone who knows electronics.

 Conclusion:

-It waits for 1 to 2 minutes before giving power so it stops damage from big current rush and power spikes.
+Overall, this Simple Time Delay Relay Circuit is easy and useful way to protect electronic devices that use SMPS power; it waits for 1 to 2 minutes before giving power so it stops damage from big current rush and power spikes.

-This make the device work better and live longer.
+Also, this make the device work better and live longer.

 Leave a Reply